gerrardcowburn/sandpit/arc-blog/single-region/README.md

 Please refer to the `README.md` files in each subfolder for further information regarding the deployment of each set of artefacts.

+Please be mindful that the resources deployed for the purposes of this sample will cost approx. $3.50/hr.
+Please be sure to clean up all resources by deleting the CloudFormation Stacks when they are no longer required.

 **Note:**
 * Sensible defaults for almost all configuration options are provided in the "Mappings" section of the `stack-master.yml` template to accelerate deployment of the collective infrastructure.
 These may be edited prior to deployment but doing so may result in unexpected behaviour.
 * These templates assume familiarity and experience with AWS products and features such as CloudFormation StackSets, and prior account preparation according to the [guidelines available on this documentation is required](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html).
 If you have not used CloudFormation StackSets in your account prior to deploying these templates, please refer to this documentation before commencing.